 Laboratories around the world require a reliable and consistent mixture of quality gases for a range of applications including gas chromatography (GC) and gas chromatography-mass spectrometry (GC-MS).
 In an environment where safety is paramount, gas generators provide a safe solution for using gases in the laboratory.

 Traditionally, gases such as hydrogen and nitrogen are delivered in high-pressure cylinders and each gas comes with its own inherent risks.
-The pressurized cylinders can be dangerous and require careful handling, transportation and storage to prevent damage and injury.
-Not only do gas generators eliminate the common safety risks associated with cylinders, they also offer a variety of features to further ensure a safe working environment.
+The pressurized cylinders can be dangerous and require careful handling, transportation, and storage to prevent damage and injury.
+Not only do gas generators eliminate the common safety risks associated with cylinders, but they also offer a variety of features to further ensure a safe working environment.

 Store very low volumes of gas

 The first safety aspect of a generator is the low stored volume of gas, meaning that in the event of damage, there is minimal gas to enter the atmosphere.
 In the unlikely event of an incident, a gas generator is designed with safety features that will prevent the gas concentration in the air from ever reaching critical levels.

 The second reason gas generators are a safe option for labs is that they operate at low pressures.
 Generators are designed to deliver gas at the pressure required for the application, whereas gas cylinders need a pressure regulator to lower the pressure to the required level.
 Low-pressure operation means there is no risk of a dangerous situation occurring where a large quantity of gas is suddenly released into the atmosphere.

 The third and possibly most important safety aspect of gas generators is that they will sound an alert or shut down if there is any deviation from their standard operation.